 (b) Development and application of a fragment-based screening platform termed kinetic Target-Guided Synthesis (TGS) targeting protein-protein interactions and other targets considered to be “undruggable”.

 (c) Development of synthetic approaches for the straightforward preparation of compound series of interest.

 (d) Development of specific probes or labeling tools for fluorescence or mass spectrometry based identification of relevant biomolecules

-Over the years, the Manetsch laboratory was fortunate to establish strong collaborations with research groups significantly supporting ongoing research activities in the Manetsch laboratory:
+Over the years, the Manetsch laboratory was fortunate to establish strong collaborations with research groups significantly supporting ongoing and past research activities in the Manetsch laboratory:

 John H. Adams, University of South Florida